 When I first mixed all the ingredients together, the batter seemed very runny, and I didn’t think it would adhere to the fish.
 I let the batter sit for 3-4 minutes, and it became a beautifully thick mixture, similar to waffle or pancake batter.
 It’s best to remix the batter after it sits, because the cornmeal sinks to the bottom of the bowl.

+I’ve seen many different toppings for Beer Battered Fish Tacos.
+I had both avocado and cherry tomatoes that I needed to use up, so I decided to do an avocado salsa.
 I used chunks of avocado for a better texture.
 The creamy avocado pairs so well with the tomatoes and red onion.
 I added a squeeze of fresh lime juice, which adds a delicious tang.
 You can use either corn or flour tortillas for these Beer Battered Fish Tacos.
 I use corn tortillas, and warm them slightly in a skillet before stuffing.

 I won’t make these Beer Battered Fish Tacos very often, but only because deep fried isn’t healthy.
 Yes, when you use smaller chunks, this batter, and cook them at the right temperature they absorb much less oil.
 But that doesn’t change the fact that you’re still using a deep fryer.
 So these will be a special occasion treat.